tatarize/potrace/README.md

 Warning: This may conflict with runtime namespace of regular potrace.
 Be certain this is your intent. `pip uninstall potrace-cli` will uninstall if needed.

 # Requirements
 * numpy: for bitmap structures.

+# Speed
+Being written in python this code may be about 500x slower than the pure-c potrace.
+It is however fast enough for general use.

 # Parallel Projects
 This project intentionally duplicates a considerable amount of the API of `pypotrace` such that this library can be used as a drop-in replacement.

 This library offers CLI potrace as an optional package, to permit performing potrace commands from the commandline.

 # License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.